 On 20 May 1778 he was created a baronet following the King’s review of the fleet at Spithead, the monarch taking an instant liking to Hood and facilitating his elevation from the civil position to flag rank on 26 September 1780.
 Flying his flag aboard the Barfleur 90, Captain John Inglefield, he sailed in December with reinforcements of eight sail of the line and a convoy to join Admiral Sir George Rodney, becoming second-in-command in the Leeward Islands over the heads of more senior officers who would not serve because of political conflicts.
 He had initially rejected the first lord of the Admiralty’s overtures after claiming to be in ill-health, but to the surprise of many Lord Sandwich asked him to reconsider and he accepted.
 He joined Rodney at St Lucia in January 1781 and was stationed between Montserratt and Nevis to prevent any interference with the expedition against St. Eustatius on 3 February.
 Subsequent to this event he typically criticised Rodney both indirectly and directly for his avaricious intentions at the detriment of the war effort, describing the commander-in-chief’s actions as ‘Flemish accounting’.

 With Captain John Knight joining him as his flag captain he afterwards commanded the blockade of four French sail of the line at Martinique with his own seventeen sail of the line, although he plagued Rodney with letters suggesting that his position to leeward of the island would render him useless should a French fleet arrive.
 When it did on 28 April 1781 Vice-Admiral de Grasse’s twenty sail of the line effected a junction with the four ships in Fort Royal, whilst Hood’ s fleet was stranded to leeward of the island, just as he had envisaged.
-After a small and unhappy engagement on 29 April, one that saw four of Hood’s van ships damaged, the French withdrew to Fort Royal and Hood retired to rejoin Rodney at Antigua.
+After a small and unhappy engagement known as the Battle of Fort Royal on 29 April, one that saw four of Hood’s van ships damaged, the French withdrew to Fort Royal and Hood retired to rejoin Rodney at Antigua.

 When Rodney returned home through illness shortly afterwards Hood took command of the fleet, and with the hurricane season approaching sailed for North America in the hope of finding De Grasse there.
 His flag-captain during this period was his cousin, Captain Alexander Hood.
 On 28 August he joined Rear-Admiral Thomas Graves at New York with fourteen sail of the line, and he was second-in-command to this officer, although not engaged, at the Battle of Chesapeake Bay on 5 September.
 It was later suggested that his conduct in support of an officer who was clearly inferior to him in abilities was hardly adequate, indeed some commentators accused him of a lack of bravery in failing to support the battered ships of the van with his unscathed rear division.
 In effect though, he was hamstrung by the rigid Fighting Instructions and thereafter would do all he could to see them altered.
 Once a further attempt to rescue Lord Cornwallis’s army in the Chesapeake had failed, Hood returned to New York on 2 November and nine days later, believing that the Marquis de Vaudreuil was heading south with twelve sail of the line and troops, and fearing that the thirteen Spanish sail of the line at Cuba would attack Jamaica, he sailed back to the West Indies.